Homeopathic Treatment for Molluscum Contagiosum

 (Face, neck: Photos of patients treated at Life force.)

-Scratching the bumps and then touching the skin or through sex contact is the most common way is spreads from one part to the body to another.
+Scratching the bumps and then touching the skin or through sex contact is the most common way it spreads from one part of the body to another.
 Handling objects that have the virus on them, such as a towel, can also result in infection.
-The virus can be spread among children at a day care or at school.
+The virus can be spread among children at a daycare or at school.
 It is limited to a localized area on the topmost layer of the epidermis.
 Children present with clusters largely due to self-spread.

 Prevalence: